 As you practice paying attention to what your body is doing, you will notice some postural irregularities.

-Please join me in my next post when we will discuss Time/Scheduling Time.
+Please join me in my next post when we will discuss the fourth tool, Time Management.

 Until then, what funky positions do you find yourself in?
 Have you made any changes to what you’re doing?
 Please let me know in the comments.